USF-CS315-F23/USF-CS315-F23.github.io/assignments/project02.md

 Note: Project02 will be graded offline (not interactively)

+## Exam problems due Wed Sep 20th by 11:59pm in your Project02 GitHub repo

 ## Requirements

 1. You will develop RISC-V assembly language implementations of the following problems, and print the results to ensure that both the C implementation and your RISC-V implementation compute the correct answer.